-Experimental Humanities students take two core courses, Introduction to Media and History of Experiment, which provide them with a critical and historical framework with which to approach electives from across the College.
-The concentration embraces the ethos of practice and making that characterizes the digital arts and humanities even as it insists on the importance of writing and theory as humanistic practices in their own right.
-Students moderating into Experimental Humanities do so simultaneously with their primary program, with the option of adding a practice-rich component to their Senior Project, in conjunction with that program.
+EH emphasizes critical thinking about media and technology and their intersections; the relationship between digital methodologies and humanities scholarship; collaboration between traditionally disparate disciplines such as computer science, literature, and the arts; and the role of experimentation, often associated with the sciences and arts, in humanities research.
+The concentration embraces the ethos of practice and making that characterizes the digital arts and humanities, even as it insists on the importance of writing and theory as humanistic practices in their own right.
+Students moderating into EH do so simultaneously with their primary program, with the option of adding a practice-rich component to their Senior Project in conjunction with that program.

 Other recent courses include: Art and the Internet; Experiments in Art and Technology; Games at Work: Procedure, Participation, and Play; Going Viral: Performance, Media, Memes; Ethnography in Image, Sound, and Text; Machine-Made Music, Past and Present; Radio Africa; Rights and the Image; Technologies of Reading; The Book before Print; and Woman as Cyborg.